mattfoster-personal/gke-gpu-setup/Interview/pairing-interview/pairing-interview-infra/modules/observability/prometheus-grafana-instructions.md

 ## To view Grafana using Prometheus metrics you need to

-1. Find the Grafana service on the cluster using a tool like k9s.

-2. Forward a port on the service to allow you to access.
-Use k9s for this or run the command:
+1. Run:
 ```
+kubectl get svc -n observability
-kubectl port-forward -n observability svc/prometheus-grafana 3000:80
+kubectl describe svc grafana -n observability
 ```

+2. Obtain the external ip address for prometheus-grafana pod and put it into your browser

-3. Go to localhost:3000 and use the login credentials:
+3. At login use credentials:
 	- Username: admin
 	- Password: Message Matt For Password

-4. Navigate to Configuration → Data Sources.
+4. If there is no Prometheus data source -> Navigate to Configuration → Data Sources.
     - Add a new data source:
     - Choose Prometheus.
     - Set the URL to: ```